CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 	- **Pending:** Assessor confirmed receipt of assessment request, waiting for CIS-CAT Pro Assessor v4 to start assessment activity.
 	- **In Progress:** Assessment activity has started.
 	- **Error:** Assessment could not start or encountered an error and could not finish.
 Hover over Error to learn more about the problem.
 	- **Assessment Complete:** The assessment has completed.
-The report may be in the process of uploading if Assessor has been configured to POST reports to Dashboard via the existing API.
-If the API has not been configured to POST to Dashboard, then the report is available at the desired Assessor configured location.
+This status does not represent viewing status in the Dashboard.
+The report may be in the process of uploading if Assessor Service has been configured to POST reports to Dashboard via the API.
+If the API has not been configured to POST to Dashboard or there is an issue uploading, then the report will not be viewable in the Dashboard.
 - **Requested By:** The username that requested the assessment.
 - **Start Date:** The date and time of when the assessment was requested.
 - **End Date:** The date and time an assessment report was generated.